How to do Jalandhara Bandha (Throat Lock) - Steps, Benefits, and Precautions for Yogis

 Helps a yogi attain spiritual exultation

-7 Tips to practice the Throat Lock for Yoga and Pranayama
+7 Tips to practice Throat Lock in Yoga and Pranayama

 1. Understand the theory and technique of Jalandhara bandha from a reliable resource or yoga teacher.
 It includes understanding the gross and subtle aspects of the practice.